openstack-infra/zuul/doc/source/zuul.rst

   would largely defeat the parallelization of dependent change testing that is the main feature of Zuul.
 Default: ``false``.

+**mutex (optional)**
+  This is a string that names a mutex that should be observed by this job.
+Only one build of any job that references the same named mutex will be enqueued at a time.
+This applies across all pipelines.

 **branch (optional)**
   This job should only be run on matching branches.
 This field is treated as a regular expression and multiple branches may be